aredridel/networking-talk/talk.md

 # TCP

+## Layer 4 ...
+Sort of

 ^ The TCP protocol is a large portion of why the Internet has been successful.
 By moving the complexity out of the network, it has made replacing networks with faster pipes very, very easy.
+At this point the Internet doesn't map to the OSI model, where every layer is a protocol on top of the previous.
+In the Internet, it all got mashed together mostly into TCP.

 ----